Pennsylvania’s infamous ‘Walking Purchase’

 The walking party reached Bethlehem and forded the Lehigh River, which was unusually low.
 The men continued in a northwest direction until stopping at 6 p.m. at the Hockendauqua Creek in the present-day town of Northampton; the men had walked more than 44 miles in one day.
 At dawn, the two white settlers and the native began the rest of the walk.
 Early into the second day of walking, Yeates became faint, fell on the trail, and dropped out of the walk.
 Marshall was the last colonist walker remaining, and he continued on the path with the native.
 The treaty stated that the walk would end at noon on the second day.
 As noon approached, Marshall threw himself on the ground and reached out to grab a small sapling.
 This was the official end of the walk.
 The sapling was located near the Tobyhanna Creek in Carbon County near present-day Jim Thorpe; it was 65 miles from Wrightstown and much further from the starting line than the natives had expected.
 Because of his efforts, Marshall was awarded the promised 500 acres of land, and ultimately, the village of Marshalls Creek was named in his honor.

 Following the walk, surveyors for the Commonwealth were charged with mapping the boundary line for the newly acquired land based on the ground that Marshall had covered.
 In another dubious act of the “Walking Purchase,” the surveyors, instead of drawing the boundary line in a direct easterly direction to the Delaware River, followed the demarcation of the earlier 1682 agreement, which made the line run from the sapling (in Jim Thorpe) in a northeasterly direction.
 On the new map, the northern boundary of Pennsylvania began in present-day Jim Thorpe and extended northeasterly to the mouth of the Lackawaxen River in present-day Pike County.
-In this way, through the “Walking Purchase of 1737” the Pennsylvania government secured nearly 1,200 acres of land.
+In this way, through the “Walking Purchase of 1737” the Pennsylvania government secured nearly 1,200 square miles of land.

 When the Delaware Indians protested the purchase and refused to leave the land, officials of the Pennsylvania government asked the Iroquois Indians to help evict the Delawares.
 The Iroquois, who had conquered the Delawares, sided with the Pennsylvania government and supported the new treaty, stating: